hrand1005/rv-rppico2-os/LOG.md

 `mie` that can enable external interrupts.
 Its position corresponds to the cause (11), and by setting this bit we enable machine external interrupts.

-At this point, we have enabled machine interrupts `mstatus.mie`, and specifically machine external interrupt requests `mie.meie`.
+So we will need to enable machine interrupts (`mstatus.mie`), and specifically machine external interrupt requests `mie.meie`.
 But machine external interrupt requests _themselves_ may occur for a number of reasons, and each one is manifested by pending a interrupt request (IRQ).
 It's at this level of granularity that the